dalong0514/readnotes/20210102原文复制/2021159Plato-and-the-Nerd/2021159Plato-and-the-Nerd0201.md

 which is just a rearrangement of equation (1024).
 Every electrical circuit with nonzero voltage and current trivially satisfies Ohm's law by simply using R as defined in equation (512) as the definition of the resistance.
 This defines the resistance at time t to be whatever value makes Ohm's law true!
 Surely Georg Ohm did not get a basic electrical unit named after him for discovering a tautology.
 So this cannot be the right interpretation.

 One resolution of this conundrum is that the notion of a resistor is a Platonic Ideal Form.
 A resistor is a device that at all times satisfies equations (1024) and (512) with a constant resistance R .
 But there is no such device in the physical world.
 At a minimum, every known material has a resistance that depends on temperature.
 Moreover, most every known material heats up as current flows through it.
-1
+[1]

 Besides temperature, other physical effects, specifically inductance and capacitance , ensure that physical materials do not exactly obey Ohm's law with a constant R .
 These effects introduce memory and dynamics in the system.
 For example, inductance is the tendency for current that is flowing to keep flowing, even if the voltage drops to zero.
 A material with nonzero inductance will take some time to adjust the current to a new voltage.
 During that time, it will not satisfy Ohm's law with the same fixed constant R .
 All materials, in practice, have some nonzero inductance, even if small.
-2
+[2]

 In fact, no physical object is a resistor.
 Because no physical object obeys Ohm's law, how can we take this to be a law of nature?
 Plato's allegory of the cave states that human perception is limited to shadows of reality, but it appears that physical objects are but shadows of the Platonic Ideal Form of a resistor.
 This Platonic Form is not only inaccessible to humans, it is also inaccessible to nature!

 As a consequence, Ohm's law is either trivial or wrong.
 I see no choice but to conclude that Ohm's law is a human-constructed model, not a fundamental truth about nature.
 It did not exist as a fundamental truth before Georg Ohm because no physical object in the world obeys it.
 To the extent that it is a fundamental truth, it is so because we declare it to be so.
 We define a「resistor」to be a physical object whose behavior is reasonably closely modeled by Ohm's equation, and we define the resistance to be the ratio of voltage across that object to current through that object.
 An ideal resistor, which does not exist in nature, does not in fact exist at all except in the human mind.
 Ohm's law was invented, not discovered.

 Figure 2.7 Drilling through a map.
 [Photo by Rusi Mchedlishvili, courtesy of the photographer.]

+[1] An exception occurs when some materials, called superconductors , are cooled below a critical threshold where they enter a superconductive state, where the resistance becomes exactly zero.
+But the temperatures required are extremely cold.
+In 1987, Georg Bednorz and K. Alex Müller got the Nobel Prize in Physics for discovering a「high temperature superconductor.」Their ceramic compound exhibited superconductivity at the「high」temperature of −243.15 degrees Celsius or −405.67 degrees Fahrenheit.
+As of this writing, the highest temperature at which superconductivity has been observed is about −70° C (−94° F ), still extremely cold, and even then only at extremely high pressures.
+No practical lightbulb could be expected to work only at such temperatures and pressures.

+[2] An imperfect analogy might help the reader if the reader has not studied electricity.
+An electric current can be visualized as water flowing down a sluice or channel that is tilted.
+The degree of tilt is analogous to the voltage.
+The rate of water flow is analogous to the current.
+A smaller channel will have a higher resistance than a larger channel (the smaller channel lets through less water for a given tilt).
+Inductance is analogous to the tendency of water that is flowing to keep flowing (it has inertia).
+If water is flowing down a tilted sluice and you suddenly flatten the sluice, removing the tilt, the water will not instantly stop flowing.
+This analogy is imperfect for several reasons.
+Electric current does not have inertia, or at least not much, and inductance is a property of the channel not the current.
+But it nevertheless provides a nice visual analogy that can be used to get the basic idea.

 2.2 大自然的模型